wallarm/product-documentation/docs/latest/user-guides/rules/wallarm-mode-rule.md

 The filtration mode can take one of the following values:

-* **default**: the system will work in accordance with the parameters specified in the NGINX configuration files.
+* **Default**: the system will work in accordance with the parameters specified in the NGINX configuration files.
-* **off**: the analysis and filtration of requests are disabled completely.
+* **Disable**: the analysis and filtration of requests are disabled completely.
-* **monitoring**: the requests are analyzed and displayed in the interface but they are not blocked.
+* **Monitorig**: the requests are analyzed and displayed in the interface but they are not blocked.
+* **Safe blocking**: malicious requests are blocked only if they are originated from [greylisted IPs](../ip-lists/greylist.md).
-* **blocking**: malicious requests are blocked and displayed in the interface.
+* **Blocking**: malicious requests are blocked and displayed in the interface.

 To implement this rule, the NGINX configuration files must permit [centralized management of the operation mode][link-wallarm-mode-override].